bakape/shamichan/README.md

 * Configure server from the administration panel
 * To enable country flags on posts download and place `GeoLite2-Country.mmdb` into the root directory
+* To avoid having to always type in CLI flags on server start you can specify them in `config.json` file in the project root.
+A sample file with all the default settings can be found in `docs/`.

 ## Development